euniceyliu/AC215_MoodSync/README.md

 3. The container in datapipeline prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.
 It also include a sample queries into the database to check if the database is created successfully.

+4. The container in llm-rag prepares loads the data from collection and tested out the chat() function and interacting with the LLM agent.

 ### Running Containers
 To run Dockerfile - in the respective folders where the .sh scripts are located, run `sh docker-shell.sh` Below are examples of running containers for different parts of the project: